A Leray-Serre spectral sequence for Lagrangian Floer theory

 \subsubsection{In the fibered setting}

-For a compatible almost complex structure $J_B$ on $(B,\omega_B)$, there exists a natural almost complex structure $\pi^*J_B$ on the connection bundle $H=TF^{\perp a}$ of $E$.
-We will denote this a.c.s. $J_B$ by abuse of notation.
-An almost complex structure on the sub-bundle $H$ is called \emph{basic} if it is the pullback of some a.c. structure from the base.
+As a reminder, we are working with the following setup: \begin{definition} A \emph{symplectic Mori fibration} is a fiber bundle of compact symplectic manifolds $(F,\omega_F)\rightarrow(E,\omega_{H,K})\xrightarrow{\pi} (B,\omega_B)$, whose transition maps are symplectomorphisms of the fibers, $(F,\omega_F)$ is monotone, and $(B,\omega_B)$ is rational.
+We put $\omega_{H,K}=a_H+K\pi^*\omega_B$ for large $K$ with $a_H$ the minimal coupling form associated to a connection $H$ with Hamiltonian holonomy around contractible loops. \end{definition} For a tamed almost complex structure $J_B$ on $(B,\omega_B)$, there exists a natural almost complex structure $\pi^*J_B$ on the connection bundle $H=TF^{\perp a}$ of $E$.
+We will denote this almost complex structure $J_B$ by abuse of notation.

-Later, we will achieve transversality by using almost complex structures of the form where the block decomposition is with respect to the connection $TF\oplus H$ on $E$ and $J_B$ resp. $J_F$ are taming a.c.s. for $B$ resp. $F$.
+Later in this paper, we will achieve transversality by using almost complex structures of the form where the block decomposition is with respect to the connection $TF\oplus H$ on $E$ and $J_B$ resp.~$J_F$ are tamed in $B$ resp.~$F$.